koljapluemer/glosses4learning-cms/doc/reference/tree_logic.md

 - for the root goal (which must be in target lang), show its translations (into the native lang)
     - It should have translations; otherwise warn (& add to missing translation flow)
         - we do not show or care about any relationships of these translations, they are *not* resolved in any way
-- for the root goal, *recursively* show its parts (so including `parts` of `parts` if they exist)
+- for the root goal, we do a *standard parts recursion* (see below)

-    - it should have parts (or have been checked for them)
-        - each of these parts (at any depth) should:
-            - have a translation (...or have been checked for them)
-            - have usageExamples (...or haven been checked for them)
-                - each of these usage examples should have translations (...or have been checked for them)
-                - we do *not* show or care about the usage examples parts
-- we do *not* show or care about the parent goals `usageExamples`
+- we do *not* show or care about the core goal's `usageExamples`

 - any kind of violated "should" results in the goal being `RED` instead of `YELLOW`:
     - no root goal translations
     - any resolved recursive `parts` child of the root goal (resolved as described above) lacking `translations`, `usageExamples` or `parts` (OR the needed check in `log` that this child relationship has been checked and set to be invalid)
-- a goal of this kind is also `GREEN` if everything above is fulfilled

 ### procedural-paraphrase-expression-goal

 - for the root goal (must be native lang and have tag "eng:paraphrase"), we should have translations into the target language that are *not* tagged "eng:paraphrase" (otherwise `RED`)
-    - each of these translations should recursively resolved into `parts` (or checked) [xxx]
+    - for each of these *translations*, do the *standard parts recursion*
-        - at any level of this recursion, gloss should have `translations` (or checked for them)
-        - at any level of this recursion, gloss should have `usageExamples` *if they are in the target language* (or checked)
-        - note that we're not resolving either the `usageExamples` nor the `parts` of native expressions, just `translations`
 - the root goal *should be checked for `parts`* (otherwise goal is `RED`), but it's ok if it has none, this will often happen
+    - *if* it has parts, we do the *standard parts recursion*

+### Standard Parts Recursion

+- root node should have parts (or have been checked for them)
+    - each of these parts (at any depth) should:
+        - have a translation (...or have been checked for them)
+        - have parts (...or checked)
+        - have usageExamples (...or checked) *if they are target language expressions* (if they are native, neither check for nor resolve `usageExamples`)
-    - *if* it has parts, each of these glosses should fulfill the same condition as the translations marked "[xxx]" above (same for their recursive children)
+            - each of these usage examples should have translations (...or have been checked for them)

-- a goal of this kind is also `GREEN` if everything above is fulfilled
+            - we do *not* show or care about the usage example's `parts`

 ## Remarks